rrwick/Addivox/docs/docs/patches.md

 - **Windows:** `%LOCALAPPDATA%\Addivox\Patches\`
 <!-- - **iOS:** `On My iPad/Addivox/Addivox Patches/` -->

+For the demo version, these folders are named `AddivoxDemo` instead of `Addivox`.

-Patches placed in subdirectories of this folder appear in their own named group in the patch menu, which is a convenient way to organise larger collections.
+Patches placed in subdirectories of this folder appear in their own named group in the patch menu, which you can use to organise larger collections.

 ### Patch file format